Campbell, Colin Eric Interview

 Yeah, well they had some very capable staff there you know, and that’s where I learnt a lot off [from] different ones there, ‘specially Ian Sterling; he was the head mechanic, and I learnt a lot off [from] him.
 And Don Liley was the foreman – that was before they had what were call Service Managers.

 And then Ross Dysart, in about 1977 or thereabouts, as the originals died off – you know, Ross, Dysart & McLean – their descendants sort of inherited their shares.
-But there was none of the immediate family sort of interested in carrying it on; they wanted the money out of it.
-So Ross Dysarts was sold to the Aurora Group, and of course by that time they had the Datsun franchise.
-And this Aurora Group was run by a bunch of Wellington doctors, and of course they knew nothing about the motor trade; and they were wheeling and dealing and buying up garages that had the Datsun franchise, and then flicking them off again, you know?
+But there was none of the immediate family sort of interested in carrying it on; they wanted the money out of it, so Ross, Dysarts was sold to the Aurora Group.
+And of course by that time they had the Datsun franchise, and this Aurora Group was run by a bunch of Wellington doctors and of course they knew nothing about the motor trade.
+And they were wheeling and dealing and buying up garages that had the Datsun franchise, and then flicking them off again, you know?
 And at one part of it there they had about five, and then they sold off two or three in the southern part of the North Island.
-And they appointed a sort of a director for the Hastings branch, but oh … he wasn’t batting for us; he was just a ‘yes’ man to all what [that] they said in Wellington.
+And they appointed a sort of a director for the Hastings branch; but oh, he wasn’t batting for us – he was just a ‘yes’ man to all what [that] they said in Wellington.

-And then after they’d sold a couple of dealerships they apparently had a meeting, and I was called into the boss’s office here, and … said, “We’ve only got three dealerships now, but we’ve got five service managers”, and they said I was the youngest one.
+And then after they’d sold a couple of dealerships they apparently had a meeting, and I was called into the boss’s office here, and [they] said, “We’ve only got three dealerships now, but we’ve got five service managers”, and they said I was the youngest one.
 So they said, “We’ve decided that you can be a mechanic again.”
 So I said, “Yeah, I’ll be a mechanic again but not for you guys.”
 So that’s when I spat the dummy as it were, and started Colin Campbell Motors in Avenue Road.

 Oh – was that the first place?